 3. I made sure we were driving during nap time.
 This was huge.

 4. The iPad was our saving grace.
 When he bored of the toys and books, I handed him the iPad and he was able to play his Sesame Street apps on it.
 I downloaded a new Elmo numbers app for him, so he had something new to explore.
 It just so happened that the apps were 99 cents for a weekend, and I bought it during that time.
+I also downloaded some Kids learning songs onto the iPad as well to keep him entertained, whilst hopefully learning something too.
 The iPad not only kept him busy, but I knew he wouldn’t fall asleep while playing it and he would eat lunch when we stopped.
 If he fell asleep before lunchtime, I just knew we were in trouble.

 I realized on this trip (something I had been thinking about and figuring out for a while, really) that there are few fast food restaurants that are completely accommodating for parents with toddlers.
 Wendy’s restaurants NEVER have changing tables in their restrooms.
 The stalls are too small for a toddler to stand in there with you.
 McDonalds’ restaurants, surprisingly, also don’t have changing tables.
 So when it came time to stop for lunch, I had searched for Chick-fil-a on my phone (when we were at a gas station.)
 Reasons I chose Chick-fil-a